TheAdamProject/adams/README.md

 Official repo for the *"[Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries](https://arxiv.org/abs/2010.12269)"* by [Dario Pasquini](https://pasquini-dario.github.io/me/), Marco Cianfriglia, [Giuseppe Ateniese](https://web.stevens.edu/facultyprofile/?id=2182) and [Massimo Bernaschi](https://www.iac.rm.cnr.it/~massimo/Massimo_Bernaschi_home_page/Welcome.html) presented at USENIX Security 2021

 **Disclaimer:** This code is aimed at reproducing the results reported in our paper as well as support security analysis in the academic context.
-We are working on a complete re-implementation of the software that will be applicable in actual password recovery applications.
-[Stay tuned 🎶](https://github.com/TheAdamProject/AdamTheFirstCracker/).

 # Run the ADaMs Attack